 When I left my old life behind to start a new one at the age of 40 – blindly, and with little forethought – it felt like I was leaping into a whole new dimension.
-That’s the way I perceived it at the time, anyway.
-It seemed like a big change.
-Whether it was or not is immaterial.
-It felt that way.
-And when it comes to this kind of thing, perception is reality.
+If that sounds a little on the dramatic side, so be it.
+All I know is that it just seemed like a big, big change at that particular moment in time, and you know what they say about perception being reality…..

 All these thoughts took up space in my head on the 700-mile drive from my hometown of Charlotte, North Carolina, to my future home in Wallingford, Connecticut, way back in the fall of 1999.

-Well, it needn’t have been as dramatic as all that.
+Well, maybe it needn’t have been as dramatic as all that.

 Looking back on it from the vantage point of the Here and Now, it probably wasn’t all that big a deal.
 Making a life pivot at age 40 isn’t exactly revolutionary.
-In fact, it skates pretty close to the edge of the mundane.
 You could fill a continent with the number of people who find themselves switching gears at 40 years old – or at least thinking about it.

 Research from J.P.
 Morgan Personal Investing found that as many as 60% of people ages 30 to 60 see the midlife period – the years spanning ages 40 to 60 – as a chance to “reinvent” themselves.
 My guess is that age 40 is a particularly ripe time for all this reinvention reverie.
 How many actually take the leap, I have no idea.

-The problem was, I didn’t have much of a plan in place to make that leap a successful one.
+The problem was, I didn’t have much of a plan in place to ensure that the leap was a successful one.
 I was more or less winging it.
 I had no job lined up, or even any prospects.
 I had no professional connections in the town, state or region I was moving to.

 I was not exactly flush with cash, either.
 I had about three months’ worth of savings to fall back on.
 I needed to get very busy, very quickly, finding gainful employment.
-There was plenty of risk involved.
+So, there was plenty of risk involved.

-The one thing I did know was that I was moving to live with an old friend in Wallingford, Connecticut, with the aim of landing a journalism/writing job in New York City, 100 miles away.
+The one thing I knew for certain was that I was moving to live with an old friend in Wallingford, Connecticut, with the aim of landing a journalism/writing job in New York City, 100 miles away.

 I’d been trained as a journalist, and had spent most of the previous 17 years working as a reporter/editor for various publications.
 I’d always wanted to land a writing job in the Big Apple.
 This move was a way to edge my way closer toward that goal.

-So here’s the short version of what happened:
+So here’s the short version of what happened next:

 This is how quickly the pendulum can swing, no matter your age or circumstances.

-If I were to scream a life lesson from the heavens, it would be this: It’s never too late to risk it all on something better.
+If I were to scream a life lesson from the heavens, it would be this: It’s never too late to gamble on something better.
 There is no term limit on improving your life.
 It can happen, if you have the will and the tools.
 There’s always hope.

 We’ll get to the New York/L.A. moves later.
 But first, let’s outline the steps that made those moves possible.

-We’ll begin at the beginning, of my new life in Wallingford, Connecticut.
+We’ll begin at the beginning, during my earliest days in Wallingford, Connecticut.

 According to an internet search, Wallingford is probably best known for being a hub of 19th century silver production.
 I confess: I had no idea.
 But then, I had no idea Wallingford even existed before I moved up there from North Carolina in the fall of 1999.